halitbatur/movie-project/README.md

 data.

 # Already built for you
-- A main page, that shows popular movies
+- A home page that shows popular movies
-- When you click one of the movies, you'll see the movie page which includes:
+- When you click one of the movies, you'll see the Single Movie page, which includes:
     - Movie poster
     - Movie title
     - Movie release date